 SMA Type 1, the most severe form, mostly affects the neurons controlling the mouth and throat muscles and therefore involves more problems with chewing and swallowing.
 Respiratory muscles are involved to varying degrees in all forms of the disease.
-In SMA Type 1, the onset of the disease is noted within the first six months of the child’s life.
-Children with SMA Type 1 are unable to sit without support, and death usually occurs before age two.
+In SMA Type 1, the onset of the disease has historically been noted within the first six months of the child’s life.
+SMA Type 1 can be fatal early in life if not treated.

 SMA Type 2 is an intermediate form of the disease.
-Onset is between seven and eighteen months.
-Children with SMA Type 2 usually learn to sit without support, but they don’t learn to stand or walk without aid.
-The child’s survival depends in large part on the degree of respiratory and swallowing difficulties.
+Onset has historically been between seven and eighteen months.
+Children with SMA Type 2 are usually able to sit without support but have historically not been able to walk and therefore use a wheelchair.

 SMA Type 3 is a milder form of this condition.
 Onset occurs after the age of eighteen months and most often between the ages of five and fifteen.
 Weakness of the muscles of chewing and swallowing is rare, and respiratory effects are generally not as severe as in the first two forms.
-These children may live into adulthood.
-Respiratory complications, if they occur, pose the most serious threat to life.
+Individuals with SMA are usually able to walk initially, but may lose mobility as they grow older.

-At present, there is no known treatment that will stop or reverse SMA.
-Physical therapy and orthopedic devices can help preserve walking function.
+In addition, physical therapy and orthopedic devices can help preserve walking function.
+Respiratory therapy can provide crucial interventions for breathing abilities.
 Braces or surgery may also help to counteract scoliosis, or curvature of the spine.

 If you are looking for more information on spinal muscular atrophy or have a specific question, our Information Specialists are available business weekdays, Monday through Friday, toll-free at 800-539-7309 from 9:00 am to 8:00 pm ET.